Thoroughbred Sales Analytics

 - Ceiling Plays.
 Higher-variance first- or second-crop stallions with multiple expansion potential.

 Sales Analytics determines where your mare fits on that spectrum, based on female-family signal, current market behavior, and realistic conversion probability.
+To see how that kind of reasoning is applied to real mares, explore the Bloodstock mare journals.

 Why Conversion Probability Matters